TsvetomirSlavov/AppiumAndroidFrameworkTsvetomir/README.md

     }
 6 Add more custom methods in Android to simplify the Appium library if needed or just use the Appium Library

+TO ADD

+Add more custom methods in Android to simplify the Appium library if needed or just use the Appium Library Takes logcat output when tests fail
+Takes screenshots from the device when tests fail Takes stacktrace from the Java code when tests fail Takes TCP Dump from the access point when tests fail Freed up EggPlant licences for other teams/projects Build with open source tools so zero fees and no subscriptions Supports running tests on more than one physical device in parallel Supports cellular network tests
+Easy test creation from existing classes and methods Has stress testing suites
+Has unittests to check compatibility of a device with the framework and more
+Create automation test cases & test suites for UI/UX, server, ads, purchasing, and compatibility testing Famy package tests;